heiwad/ai-services-notebook/README.md

-# ai-services-notebook
+# AWS AI Services sample Jupyter notebook

 Deploy the `deploy-me-cfn.yaml` to an AWS account using Cloudformation to get a Sagemaker notebook instance that will allow you to run the `ai-demo.ipynb` notebook.
 The notebook has example code for Amazon Rekognition, Amazon Polly, Amazon Transcribe, Amazon Translate and Amazon Comprehend.

-# some interesting links
+# Some interesting links for further exploration
 **AI services sample applications:**

 - [AWS Media Insights](https://github.com/awslabs/aws-media-insights)